Ankr-network/ankr-docs/docs/Earn/liquid-staking/ksm/ksm-liquid-staking-mechanics.md

 # Kusama Staking Mechanics

 :::note
-KSM Liquid Staking is almost identical to DOT Liquid Staking, so it isn't a typo when you notice `Polkadot` at the end of this document.
+Kusama is Polkadot's canary network, so it isn't a typo when you notice `Polkadot` at the end of this document.
 :::

-KSM Liquid Staking lets the user stake their funds through the ANKR deposit address on the Polkadot network, accumulate rewards, and receive their stake+rewards when unstaking.
+KSM Liquid Staking lets the user stake their funds through the ANKR deposit address on the Kusama network, accumulate rewards, and receive their stake+rewards when unstaking.

 ANKR principles for the staking are: